Oxmel/kodi-pvr-autostop-playback/README.md

 ### The problem

-Modern TVs generally integrate CEC capabilites.
+Modern TVs generally integrate CEC capabilities.
 But some of the constructors implement their own version.
 And, on some brands, you can't have a full control on the remote.